Skip to main content

 IPv4 Subnetting

-Subnets are a strategy for dividing a particular domain into subnetwork blocks.
-This involves what we call a "subnet mask."
+Subnets are a strategy for dividing IP addresses into subnetwork blocks.
+This involves what we call "subnet masks" which are used to delineate different classes of subnets.

-But to get a better understanding and visualize it, each IP range, e.g. /30, etc - delineates a range of addresses for a particular routing table.
-And each imply a subnet mask, like this:
+But to get a better understanding and visualize it, each IP range delineates an address or range of addresses.

 /0 - 0.0.0.0